A PTZ camera can be rotated, controlled and zoomed - some can even follow a target themselves, this is called autotracking.

-PTZ stands for Pan Tilt Zoom, which means that the camera can be moved and zoomed due to the built-in motors, so you do not have to physically do anything yourself.
-Pan = pan, moving the camera from side to side.
-Tilt = tilt of the camera, up and down.
+PTZ stands for Pan Tilt Zoom, which means that the camera can be moved and zoomed due to the built-in motors, so you don't have to physically do anything yourself.
+Pan = to pan, to move the camera from side to side.
+Tilt = tilting the camera, up and down.
 Zoom = optical zoom.

 Why use a PTZ surveillance camera?

-Rotary and controllable surveillance cameras have a clear advantage when it comes to monitoring large areas, complex scenes and long distances.
-An ordinary video surveillance camera sits and "looks" in one direction and has an overview, but when there is a need for razor-sharp details at longer distances, to look outside the "fixed" image or follow a specific target, then moving cameras come into their own .
+Rotating and steerable surveillance cameras have clear advantages when it comes to monitoring large areas, complex scenes and long distances.
+An ordinary video surveillance camera sits and "looks" in one direction and has an overview, but when there is a need for razor-sharp details at longer distances, to look outside the "fixed" image or to follow a special target, moving cameras come into their own .

-There are especially 3 types of solutions where you use them:
+There are in particular 3 types of solutions where they are used:

 - Manual operation

-- Areas with active guard, e.g. for manual patrolling of construction sites, ports, festivals, pedestrian streets etc. and here you can advantageously use "presets" which are fixed positions which are given a number, so you can just call the number, so you want the camera turned to this point.
+- Areas with active duty, e.g. for manual patrolling of construction sites, harbours, festivals, pedestrian streets etc. and here you can advantageously use "presets", which are fixed positions that are given a number, so that you can just call the number so that you want the camera to be rotated to this point.

-- Process control, e.g. see the quantity of goods in larger areas, inspection of production lines etc.
+- Process management, e.g. see the amount of goods in larger areas, inspection of production lines, etc.